|

 oinomayerio, always with several dishes of the day.
 Their biftekia aren’t bad

 either.
-They usual have a good eggplant dish on offer.
+They usualy have a good eggplant dish on offer.
 The outdoor

 tables are much in demand in fine weather.
-The worst thing about them is
+Around the corner

 on Aisopou street is a restaurant called